Climate School Postdoctoral Research Program at Columbia University in New York, USA

 Benefits:

-• If the Postdocs in cooperation with their mentors, other researchers or host research units partake in development and submission of research proposals, they will be deemed postdoctoral scholars by Columbia University.
+• If the Postdocs, in cooperation with their mentors, other researchers, or host research units, partake in the development and submission of research proposals, they will be deemed postdoctoral scholars by Columbia University.

 These funds can be used for relocation and moving expenses, as well as computers, travel, conferences, journals, books, software, and other research expenses.